 Dad’s only sibling, Dolores, swore that it was his mother who insisted that he not be told about her illness.

 His mother meant the world to him.
 She’s the one that pushed him to succeed, while his own father would have been content if he had followed him into the post office — a stable job in any economy.
 Without his mother, he would never have come to the attention of the Jesuits, who helped him to understand and strengthen his naturally gymnastic mind.

 His mother neither smoked nor drank, but cancer had spread throughout her entire body.
 My father described it as a horrible death.
 He never got over it.
 Jimmy could not even bring himself to visit her grave.
 She died just weeks before he started his first-year final exams at law school.

 Dad rarely, if ever, spoke about his mother.
 Her death was just too painful for him.
 He might have even internalized some blame for her death.
-But there is little doubt that Jimmy’s mother was his one and only True North.
+But there is little doubt that Jimmy’s mother was his one and only Last of the Gladiators.

 The wealthy scion of the Arnold’s Bakery fortune built our family house in Connecticut.
 He had built the house with an elevator for his elderly mother.
 The French Tudor was 12,000 square feet and had seven acres of fruit trees, a pool and fields on one of the highest points in the area.
 When Dad needed alone time, he often fled to one of the nine bathrooms with a good book.